Los Angeles Poke Worth Seeking

 GUIDE CONTINUED FROM PREVIOUS PAGE

 Hawaii is the pinnacle of poke, where islanders have been known to lavish sliced Kahalu big eye tuna with green onion, Maui sweet onion, roasted kukui nut relish, and Kauai Hanopepe salt, which is only available by special barter.
 They also garnish the fish with a variety of seaweeds, which each instill unique properties.
 For instance, hulu ‘aina contributes texture, and limu kohu adds a strong iodine taste.
 Clearly, we’re not going to have the same ingredients handy on the mainland, and chefs are bound to take certain liberties.
 In L.A., some restaurants serve poke with California flourishes like smoked tofu and edamame or kale.
-Let’s focus on 10 top Los Angeles pokes, which I listed in alphabetical order.
+Let’s focus on the top Los Angeles poke options, which I listed in alphabetical order.

-Poke Etc. Poke Bowl ($6.95)
+Poke Etc. Poke Bowl ($6.95) – Carson

 Poke Los Angeles